Skip to Content

 • Negotiating a settlement with the insurance company if possible

-Seeing our name on a demand letter or docket can even influence the insurance company’s actions upfront, such as pre-pressuring them into settling because they know a courtroom fight against us could be futile.
+Seeing our name on a demand letter or docket can influence the insurance company’s actions upfront, such as pre-pressuring them into settling because they know a courtroom fight against us could be futile.

 Common Types of Car Accidents